 *Source: U.S. Bureau of Labor Statistics, 2019 Deloitte Technology in the Mid-Market survey report, GMAC Corporate Recruiters Survey Report 2019.

-During this two-year program, you will learn from faculty members who bring real-life executive experience and application-based scholarship to the class.
+During this 12-month program, you will learn from faculty members who bring real-life executive experience and application-based scholarship to the class.

-The Global MSBA program uses a problem-based, process-oriented approach to learning with lab-like courses that resemble how analysts work in business.
+The Global MS in Business Analytics program uses a problem-based, process-oriented approach to learning with lab-like courses that resemble how analysts work in business.
 It is great for students looking to advance their career or enter the workforce ahead of their peers.
 Graduates often go on to be self-employed or work in the professional, scientific, technical services, government, or finance and insurance industries.

 Our student body is very diverse.
 Northwood has a large international presence both at our U.S. locations and abroad.
 Following graduation, our alumni are at ease in complex, multi-cultural business environments with a professional network of friends from around the world.